Anti-slavery fairs: Intersectionality of anti-slavery fairs

 Middle class white women played the biggest role in the organization of these fairs.
 However, black women often contributed homemade goods to be sold and white men often donated money or goods to be sold as well.
-This allowed for men and women both black and white to work and socialize together which the abolitionists saw as a way to break down racial and gender barriers in public spaces.
-Anti-slavery fairs were a way that women, especially in the Northeast United States pushed the bounds of "separate spheres" for men and women.
+This allowed for men and women both black and white to work and socialize together, which the abolitionists saw as a way to break down racial and gender barriers in public spaces.
+Anti-slavery fairs were a way that women, especially in the Northeast United States, pushed the bounds of "separate spheres" for men and women.
 The voluntary work of women at these fairs gave women a stronger voice in politics and a stronger influence in the local economies.

 Contributors

 The Weston sisters were a group that contributed largely to the anti-slavery cause.
 They were educated, middle class, white women from Weymouth, Massachusetts.
 One of the sisters, Maria Weston Chapman, married an abolitionist that helped connect the other five sisters, who never married, to the anti-slavery movement.
-They became leaders in the Boston female Anti-Slavery Society where they became very influential despite resistance towards womem performing activism in public spaces.
+They became leaders in the Boston female Anti-Slavery Society where they became very influential despite resistance towards women performing activism in public spaces.
 Maria Weston Chapman also was an editor of the Liberty Bell! which published essays, stories, and poems about slaves and abolition.
 Much of the success that Maria Weston Chapman brought to the anti-slavery fairs that she was involved in can be attributed to her extensive connections with wealthy families throughout Boston and much of Massachusetts.